Introduction

 (This is the most common case, where the RCS number given is also used for SMS).
 Phone numbers must

 include a country code.
-We allow up to 400 recipients per HTTP POST
+We allow up to 400 recipients per HTTP POST call to /send, but

 recommend substantially fewer.
 Functionality for accommodating large batch sending is under